hallmark/backbone-fundamentals/index.md

 Marionette's key benefits include:

-* Scaling applications out with modular, event driven architecture
+* Scaling applications out with a modular, event driven architecture
 * Sensible defaults, such as using Underscore templates for view rendering
 * Easy to modify to make it work with your application's specific needs
 * Reducing boilerplate for views, with specialized view types